jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 <img src="assets/measure_outputs.png" alt="ghz" height="120"/>
 </div>

 If the state has multiple qubits, they may be measured together or one-at-a-time in any order.
 It makes no difference to the result.
+If any of the qubit outputs are unused, they can be left unmeasured without affecting the measurement outcomes of the other qubits.

 The meter symbol denotes measurement of a single qubit in the computational (Z) basis.
 The measurement is often drawn with two outputs: